2023 Startup Predictions: The Trends, Sectors, And Tech Worth Watching

 - NFTs are quick and easy to mint.
 So, selling NFTs can be a quick way of boosting profits.

 - NFTs help brands to showcase their creativity.
 They’re a great way to get your stuff out there and make money at the same time.

-Brands can also use NFTs as fun alternatives to tickets when throwing events.
+Brands can also use NFTs as fun alternatives to tickets when throwing events, but it’s important to know how to create an NFT marketplace.
 This gives the attendee something unique to keep after the event is over.